 4. Find the Right Home

 Now that you are preapproved, it is time to start your home search.
-Your Higgins Group REALTOR® will help you handle all the details and guide you through the searching process, making it as easiest as possible.
+Your Higgins Group REALTOR® will help you handle all the details and guide you through the search process, making it as easy as possible.

 Some things to consider when you are beginning your search: